rkahtan/liftoff-react-native/README.md

 -create a tag for exercise groups to keep associated exercises together
 -update any aspect of an exercise (if, for example, they begin to lift a heavier weight or need to remember a new note on their form)

 Technologies: React Native, Google Firebase, Expo

+To run this app, load the QR code at: https://expo.dev/@rk-expo/liftoff